1553008/SimpleLocation/README.md

 * Cloud Functions are written in NodeJs with version specified by Google Cloud Function
 * Android Studio 3.0.1

+## Features:
+* Searching places.
+Places near user's current location will be showed with highest priority.
+* Finding directions, users can choose and see information between 2 travel modes: bus and driving.
+Supports up to 23 waypoints
+* Finding nearest food street vendors based on user's current locations and food name.
+Users can find directions to food shop and see shop's information including ratings, reviews, photos, adresses.

 ## Applied Techniques

 * Handling Rest API calls with Retrofit